SabeloMkhwanzi/NFT_Ticket_Marketplace/README.md

 ### Project Description

-- The NFT Ticketing Marketplace upload the ticket on the IPFS.
-Hash is calculated by IPFS and tickets get stored on the database.
+- The NFT Ticketing Marketplace uploads the ticket on the IPFS.
+Hash is calculated by IPFS and tickets get stored in the database.
 NFT tickets are created and uploaded to the requested NFT marketplace.

 - Ticket owners can also resell NFT tickets on the NFT marketplace.
 The ticket is stored in a smart contract.
 Once a buyer buys the ticket, the smart contract triggers and the payment is sent to the seller automatically..